Vchen7629/Cyphria/README.md

 - **Features**: Text Embeddings generated using [all-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2)
 - **Labels**: Category of the post

+###  Hyperparams
+Hyper-parameters were selected using RandomizedSearchCV and uses 5-fold cross validation and iterates through a list of paramaters to find best paramters

+* estimators: 300
+* max-depth: 3
+* learning-rate: 0.1

 ###  Performance Metrics

 | Metric | XGBoost |